-A Preview is special Layout Template designed to represent an Object in most convenient and fastest way, to give a chance in a single glance to overview the Object.
-The Solution Builder allows to define multiple Previews for a single Object Type (e.g. Configuration Item).
-In this case, on run-time the System analyzes the parameters of the interactive user and the configuration settings of all available Previews for the selected Object, and, at the end, displays the Preview which fits the most for the current user.
-On contrary to Dialog, with which Preview have a lot in common, the Preview represents data only in read-only mode, and always have only one Layout View.
-The screenshot below shows a sample Preview of a Software Product Object, which been opened on clicking on grid record.
+A Preview is special Layout Template designed to represent an Object in the most convenient and fastest way, to give a chance in a single glance to overview the Object.
+The Solution Builder allows defining multiple Previews for a single Object Type (e.g. Configuration Item).
+In this case, on run-time the System analyzes the parameters of the interactive user and the configuration settings of all available Previews for the selected Object, and, in the end, displays the Preview which fits the most for the current user.
+Contrary to the Dialog layout, although the Preview has a lot in common with it, the Preview represents data only in read-only mode, and always has only one Layout View.
+The screenshot below shows a sample Preview of a Software Product Object, which been opened on clicking on grid record:

 Defining a Preview

 To manage Previews open in Administration, under User Interface > Layouts, the Previews area.